jaglux12/awesome-copycats/README.rst

 Complements are provided by lain_ and freedesktop_. **Be sure** to satisfy their dependencies_.
 In particular, mail_ and weather_ widgets have **mandatory** arguments.

-The fonts used in the screenshots are: Terminus_ (Multicolor, Powerarrow, Powerarrow Dark,Powerarrow Colors), Roboto_ (Holo, Vertex) and Tamzen_ (other ones).
+Las fuentes utilizadas en las capturas de pantall son: Terminus_ (Multicolor, Powerarrow, Powerarrow Dark,Powerarrow Colors), Roboto_ (Holo, Vertex) and Tamzen_ (other ones).

 As taglist font, Blackburn and Dremora use Icons_, Vertex uses FontAwesome_: be sure to have bitmaps enabled if running under Debian or Ubuntu_.